ietf-wg-cellar/ebml-specification/specification.markdown

     Endianness:     None
     Length:         A Master-element may use any length (included zero) up to the maximum Element Data Size value permitted.
+The Master-element may also use an unknown length.
+See the section on Element Data Size for rules that apply to elements of unknown length.
     Definition:     The Master-element contains zero, one, or many other elements.
 Elements contained within a Master-element
                     must be defined for use at levels greater than the